FObersteiner/ntp-client/README.md

 ## Compatibility and Requirements

 Developed & tested on Linux.
-Currently does not work on Windows since uses socket instance from `std.posix`.
 Other operating systems?
-Mac OS might work but otherwise: no idea, give it a try!
+Mac OS might work, Windows also.
+Otherwise: no idea, give it a try!

 ### Zig